 Ordinarily, though, the plight of the indebted college graduate would not be the sort of issue that would speak directly to the hearts of, say, members of New York City's Transit Worker's Union-which, at time of writing, is not only supporting the occupation, but suing the New York Police Department for commandeering their buses to conduct a mass arrest of OWS activists blocking the Brooklyn Bridge.
 Why would a protest by educated youth strike such a chord across America-in a way that it probably wouldn't have in 1967, or even 1990?
 Clearly, it has much to do with the financialization of capital.
 It may well be the case by now that most of Wall Street's profits are no longer to be being extracted indirectly, through the wage system, at all, but taken directly from the pockets of ordinary Americans.
 I say "may" because we don't really have the numbers.
 In a way this is telling in itself.
 For all the endless statistical data available on every aspect of our economic system, I have been unable to find any economist who can tell me how much of an average American's annual income, let alone life income, ends up being appropriated by the financial industries in the form of interest payments, fees, penalties, and service charges.
-Still, given the fact that interest payments alone takes up between 15-17% of household income, a figure that does not include student loans, and that penalty fees on bank and credit card accounts can often double the amount one would otherwise pay, it would not be at all surprising if at least one dollar out of every five an American earns over the course of her lifetime is now likely to end up in Wall Street's coffers in one way or another.
-The percentage may well be approaching the amount the average American will pay in taxes.
-In fact, for the least affluent Americans, it has probably long since overtaken it.
+Still, given the fact that interest payments alone takes up between 15-17% of household income, 1 a figure that does not include student loans, and that penalty fees on bank and credit card accounts can often double the amount one would otherwise pay, it would not be at all surprising if at least one dollar out of every five an American earns over the course of her lifetime is now likely to end up in Wall Street's coffers in one way or another.
+The percentage may dates in recent memory who could be said to have emerged from a social movement background rather than from smoke-filled rooms.
+This, combined with the fact that Obama was Black, gave young people a sense that they were experiencing a genuinely transformative moment in American politics.